 Student Members: Membership in the Caucus is open to any APHA student member and other students who express an interest in Lesbian, Gay, Bisexual, Transgender, and Queer health issues.

-Any individual shall be eligible to hold office and committee appointments in the LGBTQ Health Caucus and to vote on all matters in any and all activities of the LGBTQ Health Caucus.
-No LGBTQ Caucus Member may hold multiple Executive Board simultaneously within the Caucus.
+Any individual member shall be eligible to hold office and committee appointments in the LGBTQ Health Caucus and to vote on all matters in any and all activities of the LGBTQ Health Caucus.

 Section 2: Distinguished Lifetime Membership

-Distinguished Lifetime Membership is conferred as a recognition on those leaders who have devoted their time, knowledge and abilities to the advancement of Lesbian, Gay, Bisexual, Transgender, and Queer public health.
+Distinguished Lifetime Membership is conferred as a recognition on those living leaders who have devoted their time, knowledge and abilities to the advancement of Lesbian, Gay, Bisexual, Transgender, and Queer public health.

-Membership in the Caucus is not required
+Membership in the Caucus is not required for nomination.

 Candidates for the award may be nominated by any Caucus member.